RMLio/prov4itdata-web-app/docs/dapsi_round1.md

 creating Solid applications,
 or Solid enablers such as the data utility company being founded in Flanders.
-Given the increasing importance of our core technologies (knowledge graphs), We believe this will not only bootstrap the Solid ecosystem but also grows wider into more use cases, which could equally benefit from PROV4ITDaTa services.
+Given the increasing importance of our core technologies (knowledge graphs), we believe this will not only bootstrap the Solid ecosystem but also grows wider into more use cases, which could equally benefit from PROV4ITDaTa services.